ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 #### **GetGeneratedEdge**

-Method `GetGeneratedEdge` returns added sc-edge from or to listen sc-element (subscription sc-element).
+Method `GetGeneratedEdge` returns generated sc-edge from or to listen sc-element (subscription sc-element).

 ```cpp
 ...